aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 #### Intro

 RDS (relational database service) is a managed service where AWS manages an EC2 instance that runs a relational database to your configuration.
+It handles backups, engine upgrades, failover replication, and infrastructure management, freeing you from many administrative tasks.

 You have three main categories of configuration options:

 1. **database engine and version**: You can choose which specific flavor of SQL and which version to run
 2. **hardware and network configuration**: You can choose the instance type and specs of the instance that will host the database, and then choose to host the database instance in a specific subnet within a VPC and then attach a security group to apply firewall settings for ingress traffic to the database.